AsishMandoi/iitk-coin/README.md

 - ### Database
   The `init()` function of the `database` package automatically initializes the database.
 The initialization errors are handled before making any other database operations.
 Currently `sqlite` is used as the database management system.
 If in the future I wish to switch to any other SQL based database management system, I will just have to change one line of code in the `database` package, and import the corresponding package required for it.

+- ### .env
+  - The `.env` file contains the `Secret Key` to sign the JWT, the variable `Maximum Cap` for the coins and the variable `Minimum Events` which is a for users to be eligible for transactions.
+It is deliberately left out of `.gitignore` for the purposes of checking.
+  - If an `.env` file is not found the defult values of these environment variables will be used throughout.
+  - My intention was to make it convenient for one who is running the backend to be able to update these varibles in the `.env` file without having to search for them in the code.
+And I have made it so that, if these environment variables are updated here these values will be overwritten to the variables defined inside the code.

 - ### Access Token
-  - The `.env` file contains the `Secret Key` to sign the JWT.
-It is deliberately left out of `.gitignore` for the purposes of checking.
   - Expiry Time is currently set to 30 minutes.

 - ### Refresh Token